Sesame English: Release

 Japan began airing the show in April 2001 under the name Sesame Eigo World.
 Italy began airing the show in 2004, and Poland began to air in April 2005 on minimini and as part of Sezamkowy Zakątek from 2006 to 2008 (titled Sezamkowy Angielski).
 In 2007 the show began airing on Azerbaijani Public Television.
 The show aired in Brazil in 2008 on TV Cultura, a year after the local version of Sesame Street returned to the country.

 DVD releases of the series, available in the U.S., include five available audio languages for Tingo's dialogue: Spanish, Hmong, Korean, Mandarin Chinese, and Vietnamese.
 An English only track is included for more advanced ESL students.

 Characters and cast

-Tingo, the only new Muppet character (performed and voiced by John Tartaglia), is a green, purple, and monster-like creature and an exchange student living in America with his best friend, Niki (played by Kelly Karbacz).
+Tingo, the only new Muppet character (performed and voiced by John Tartaglia), is a green, purple, and orange monster loosely resembling a tiger and an exchange student living in America with his best friend, Niki (played by Kelly Karbacz).
 Teenaged Niki lives in the basement of her parents' home, and has an extended circle of family and friends, including grandparents, siblings Katie and Kevin, baby Jake, and the members of her band.
 Niki's band, Children at Play, includes Mike, Sam (Samantha), and Tom.
 Stage actors Roger Bart and Jonathan Freeman play various members of Niki's circle, as well as episodic roles.

 Plots center around sports activities, music, and family get-togethers and social events.